bluss/pyproject-local-kernel/README.md

 ```

 sync the changes to the project using sync command for the project
-manager you use, then restart the Pyproject Local kernel in jupyterlab.
+manager you use, then restart the Pyproject local kernel in Jupyterlab.

 ## Configuration